Skip to main content

 • Accelerated Math Classes

-• Honors Classes: English Language Arts (grade 7) and social studies (grade 8)
+• Honors English Language Arts

 • Enrichment (e.g., National Junior Honor Society, academic competitions, and robotics)